smaurice101/readthedocs/docs/source/realflow.rst

 All functionality for carryover prediction and monitoring, as well as machine learning, AI, and Multi-Agentic AI is done through this dashboard.

-To run this dashboard technoglogy you will need:
+To run this dashboard technology you will need:

   1. `TML Server API Docker Container <https://tml.readthedocs.io/en/latest/tmlapi.html#tml-server-plugin-container>`_